xambaoms/lab/Network/aws-vpn-to-azurevpngw-ikev2-bgp/README.md

 ## Prerequisites

 - Install the Az CLI [Install the Azure CLI](https://docs.microsoft.com/pt-br/cli/azure/install-azure-cli) or use the [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview) to run it.
+- Install the AWS CLI [Install the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) or use the [AWS CloudShell](https://docs.aws.amazon.com/cloudshell/latest/userguide/welcome.html) to run it.
+- Ensure you are properly logged in AWS Account, check out [How IAM users sign in to your AWS account](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_how-users-sign-in.html)
-- Ensure you are properly logged in to your tenant and with a subscription selected.
+- Ensure you are properly logged in to your tenant and with a subscription selected for Azure.
 You can check that by using:

 ```azure cli
 az account list --output table